hughdavenport/wedding.davenport.net.nz/README.md

 ### Gifts

 We have a registry at Briscoes [which you can find here](https://www.briscoes.co.nz/default.aspx?Z=giftregistry&action=view&id=ADA2EF07-F2A0-4B35-8640-968F933CC81B&order=0).
+Briscoes doesn't work for gift registries on mobile browsers unfortunately, so you will need to use a laptop/desktop or request the desktop page.
 If you would like to help cover expenses for the wedding or the honeymoon it would be greatly appreciated.
 If you would like to pay by bank deposit, payments can be put into our bank account:

 Bank: ANZ